Some parts of your business are best handled by yourself. You know your services and clients as nobody else does.

 Now you can use Google Keyword Planner (or other tools) to play with these words.
 Find new expressions and see if they are popular.

-Ideal keywords are the ones with a high search volume, but the competitiveness is rather low.
-However, remember Rule #1 — your keywords have to be appropriate to your business/niche and, most importantly, they have to drive traffic valuable for your business.
+Ideal keywords are the ones with a high search volume, but the competitiveness is relatively low.
+However, remember Rule #1 — your keywords have to be appropriate to your business/niche, and, most importantly, they have to drive traffic valuable for your business.

 What is the Role of Transactional and Informational Pages?